-1. Construction documents submitted must incorporate sustainable requirements.
+- 1. Construction documents submitted must incorporate sustainable requirements.
+Include the following in the Sustainable Design Report: - 2.
+Submit updated Project Checklist explain any changes. - 3.
+Submit any revised Credit Compliance Narratives, as required. - 4.
+Submit calculations, design studies, forms and other required credit documentation for all design phase credits (except for site selection credits previously documented). - 5.
+Submit an Energy Modeling if the project requires Project-specific Energy Modeling. - 6.
+Submit a cost analysis for NYC Green Schools Rating System Additional Credit cost allocation when applicable. - 7.
+Provide documentation on any changes in the SCA/DOE's project requirements.

+CDs submitted with this submittal shall be updated from the 60% submission and must incorporate sustainable requirements to allow final documentation of design credits as included in the Sustainable Design Report.
 Include the following in the Sustainable Design Report:

-- 2. Submit updated Project Checklist explain any changes. - 3.
-Submit any revised Credit Compliance Narratives, as required. - 4.
-Submit calculations, design studies, forms and other required credit documentation for all design phase credits (except for site selection credits previously documented).

-Submit an Energy Specific Energy Modeling update if the project requires Project-specific Energy Modeling.

-6. Submit a cost analysis for NYC Green Schools Rating System Additional Credit cost allocation when applicable.

-7. Provide documentation on any changes in the SCA/DOE's project requirements.
+- 1. Submit updated Project Checklist -explain any changes. - 2.
+Submit any revised Credit Compliance Narratives, as required. - 3.
+Submit calculations, design studies, forms and other required credit documentation for all design phase credits (except for site selection credits previously documented). - 4.
+Submit Updated Energy Model update if the project requires Project-specific Energy Modeling. - 5.
+Submit a cost analysis for NYC Green Schools Rating System Additional Credit cost allocation when applicable. - 6.
+Provide documentation on any changes in the SCA/DOE's project requirements.

-100% DESIGN GSG SUBMITTAL, CONCURRENT WITH 100% CONSTRUCTION DOCUMENT SUBMISSION CDs submitted with this submittal shall be updated from the 60% submission and must incorporate sustainable requirements to allow final documentation of design credits as included in the Sustainable Design Report.
-Include the following in the Sustainable Design Report: 1.
-Submit updated Project Checklist - explain any changes.

-2. Submit any revised Credit Compliance Narratives, as required.

-3. Submit calculations, design studies, forms and other required credit documentation for all design phase credits (except for site selection credits previously documented).

-Submit a final Energy Specific Energy Modeling update if the project requires Project-specific Energy Modeling.

-5. Submit a cost analysis for NYC Green Schools Rating System Additional Credit cost allocation when applicable.

-6. Provide documentation on any changes in the SCA/DOE's project requirements.